leee5495/DWLab_2020/README.md

 - `modelpath`:  directory path to save the trained models
 - hyperparameters
   ```
-  hidden_dims: hidden dimensions for each CNN and MLP layer given as dictionary
+  hidden_dims = hidden dimensions for each CNN and MLP layer given as dictionary
-  dropout_rate: dropout rate
+  dropout_rate = dropout rate
   pooling_size = pooling size for each CNN pooling layer
   stride_size = stride size for each CNN layer
   pooling_method = "avg" or "max"